belmonrj/SimpleBinaries/README.md

+# Simple Binaries

+## Welcome to my collection of assorted CLI tools!
+Some of these are very useful for work and work-adjacent tasks, while others are just for fun.

+## Scripts at a glance table:
 File name | Author | Brief explanation
 --------- | ------ | -----------------
 bco | Martin Purschke | Provides the "beam count orbit" for a specifed date, or the current date if none is specifed